plackyhacker/plackyhacker.github.io/shellcodez/x64-calling-conventions.md

 call    j_MyFunction
 ```

-It would appear that `rax` is being used as a temporary register to place the fith and sixth parameters on the stack.
+It would appear that `rax` is being used as a temporary register to place the fifth and sixth parameters on the stack.
 Back in **WinDbg** if we examine the stack at the breakpoint using `dqs rsp` we can also see where the parameters have been placed:

 ```
 0:000> dqs rsp